mehmetozanguven/mehmetozanguven.github.io/_posts/jpa/2021-08-13-jpa-fundamentals-and-hibernate-one-to-many-and-many-to-one.md

 If you only need to see the code, here is the [github link](https://github.com/mehmetozanguven/jpa_fundamentals_and_hibernate/tree/master/one-to-many-and-many-to-one)

+## SQL Setup

-## SQL SetupWe will have `Employee` and `Department` tables and Department can have many employee but employee can belong to the one department.
+We will have `Employee` and `Department` tables and Department can have many employee but employee can belong to the one department.

-## Create one-to-many relationship without foreign keyut_foreign_key"></a>
+## Create one-to-many relationship without foreign key

 In the one-to-many relationship, many side will have the foreign key.
 But before implementing with foreign key, let's look at the what will happen when there is no foreign key: